 Pre-Rolls for Convenience

 Pre-rolls remain popular during fall for their convenience, especially among tourists who don’t want to buy additional accessories.
+See our guide to what is a pre-roll if you’re new to this format.

 Remember: use only in private residences where permitted, never while enjoying fall foliage on public land.